docelic/amber-introduction/README.md

 # Building the App

+The application is always built, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
+It is just that in run mode, the resulting binary won't be saved to a file, but will be executed and later discarded.

 Sometimes building the App will fail on the C level because of missing header files or libraries.
 Crystal won't print the actual C error, but will report that the compilation has failed and will print the line that caused it.

 The best way to see the actual error from there is to copy-paste the command reported and run it manually in the terminal.
 The error will be shown and from there the cause will be determined easily.